 Responsible for on-going individual case management, assessment to identify both immediate and long-term needs, rights, options and appropriate referrals for survivors.
 Assists with monitoring sexual assault incidents and initiates or recommends program changes that will provide improved advocacy and support to students

-Coordinate cases, serving as a liaison between the survivor, law enforcement, public safety, Title IX staff, social services, community-based organizations, professors, other campus departments and officials, employers, landlords, and other agencies.
+Coordinates cases, serving as a liaison between the survivor, law enforcement, public safety, Title IX staff, social services, community-based organizations, professors, other campus departments and officials, employers, landlords, and other agencies.
 Provide consultation to faculty, staff and administration regarding individual students, policies and procedures.
-Additionally, collaborate with other departments and off campus agencies to streamline access to both emergency and non-emergency resources.
-Ensure cultural competence, and respond effectively in serving the needs of a diverse undergraduate and graduate student population; and understanding the needs of traditionally underserved communities, including students of color, LGBTQ students, and international students
+Additionally, collaborates with other departments and off campus agencies to streamline access to both emergency and non-emergency resources.
+Ensures cultural competence, and respond effectively in serving the needs of a diverse undergraduate and graduate student population; and understanding the needs of traditionally underserved communities, including students of color, LGBTQ students, and international students

-Regularly participate in case review meetings and one to one meetings with supervisor to discuss case status
+Regularly participates in case review meetings and one to one meetings with supervisor to discuss case status

 In conjunction with the Associate Director, assists with development of annual reports, memos, proposals, papers, and presentation materials